 - University of Wisconsin Carbone Cancer Center (Madison, WI): George Wilding, MD, Director, Donald and Marilyn Anderson Professor of Medicine, Head of the Hematology/Oncology section, Assistant Dean, Oncology

-- Wayne State University/Karmanos Cancer Institute (Detroit, MI): Elizabeth I. Heath, MD, Associate Professor of Medicine and Oncology, Medical Director, Infusion Center
+- Wayne State University/Karmanos Cancer Institute (Detroit, MI): Elisabeth I. Heath, MD, Associate Professor of Medicine and Oncology, Medical Director, Infusion Center

 - Oregon Health and Science University/Knight Cancer Institute (Portland, OR): Tomasz Beer, MD, Professor of Medicine, Division of Hematology & Medical Oncology